 Chris Pratt's velociraptor ride in Jurassic World, 2015

 What isn’t there to like here?
 Chris Pratt, check.
 Dinosaurs, check.
 Triumph Scrambler, check.
 As far as motorcycle chases go, there are few that’ll satisfy your inner child’s thirst for excitement the way Jurassic World does.
 Also, if you haven’t seen Chris Pratt’s impression of a velociraptor, you need to look it up!

 The mods v rockers scene in Quadrophenia, 1979

 Released in 1979, Quadrophenia follows a young 1960s London-based Mod played by Phil Daniels.
 He escapes his dead-end job as a mailroom boy partying, riding his scooter, and taking on the motorcycle-riding Rockers.
 The film is a gritty and authentic representation of the two conflicting subcultures of the 60’s that inspired, transport, film, fashion and more for years to come.

 Audrey Hepburn's Italian Vespa ride in Roman Holiday, 1953

 The sequence featuring Audrey Hepburn riding a Vespa through the streets of Rome has become one of the most memorable movie moments of all time.
 It features the world’s oldest surviving Vespa and the third made by Piaggio from the “0 series”.
 The scooter was recently sold at auction for over a quarter of a million dollars.
-Not only did the film propelled not only Hepburn to stardom, but the Vespa itself.
+Not only did the film propel Hepburn to stardom, but also the Vespa itself.
 Over 100,000 units were sold after the film’s release in 1953.

 So, there you have it, the top 10 greatest motorcycle movie scenes of all-time.
 Disagree with the results?
 Think we’ve missed a really obvious cult classic or blockbuster movie?
-Let us know!
-Our survey is still live, so have your say!
+Have your say in the comments below or on social media!